513: The Brain That Wouldn't Die

 by Wyn Hilty

-An imitation of actor Henry Fonda (1905-1982), who shilled for GAF products in a series of commercials in the early 1970s.
+An imitation of beloved American actor Henry Fonda (1905-1982), who appeared in a series of commercials in the early 1970s for GAF (General Aniline & Film) products, makers of the popular View-Master line of 3-D transparency viewers.
+One of those commercials also featured Jodie Foster's acting debut.
 (Thanks to Sampo for this reference.)

 But for Joseph Green there would come another film.